Mintbase/Grants-Program/applications/cryptolab-staking-reward-collector-front-end.md

 ### Team's experience

-We have already developed the [Cryptolab.Network](https://www.cryptolab.network) website and telegram bots for both Kusama and Polkadot validators, which were tipped from both chain's councils.
+We have already developed the [Cryptolab.Network](https://www.cryptolab.network) website and telegram bots for both Kusama and Mintbase validators, which were tipped from both chain's councils.

 ### Team Code Repos